ory/common/README.md

 * [`rand`](rand/README.md)  is a library based on crypto/rand to create random sequences, which are cryptographically strong.
 * [`compiler`](compiler/README.md) enables you to compile regex expressions from templates like `foo{.*}bar`.
 Useful for URL pattern matching.

 You'll find READMEs in each package directory.

+This library also includes packages called `pkg` and `context`.
+Both are subject to frequent changes. *Don't use them.*